uiterlix/EventSourcingWorkshop/Assignments.md

 Now we've added prices to the order items, we want to include the total price of the order in the view.
 Update the `JDBCOrderView` logic that handles the OrderItemAdded event and include the total price of the order.
-Please note the database creation script in `src/main/resources/schema.sql` that creates the `ORDER_OVERVIEW` table.
+Please note the database creation script in `src/main/resources/schema.sql` that creates the `ORDER_VIEW_JDBC` table.

 ## Assignment 5: Add an OrderItemRemoved event.